Marden Airfield: History

 Marden remained in use as a civil Emergency Landing Ground.
 On 27 October 1919, a Handley Page O/400 of Handley Page Transport landed at Marden due to strong winds preventing it reaching Croydon.
 On 13 August 1923, de Havilland DH.34 G-EBBW of Instone Air Line landed at Marden due to a broken oil pipe.
 The aircraft was repaired and returned to Croydon.
 One Wednesday in September 1927, an Air Union aircraft on a flight from Paris to Croydon landed at Marden due to engine trouble.
 Another aircraft was sent from Croydon to collect the 11 passengers and take them to their destination.
 Marden was still in operation in 1934, when it was mentioned in Kelly's Directory for Kent.
 In August 1934, a de Havilland Leopard Moth on a flight from Heston to St Inglevert, France made a landing at Marden as a child passenger was suffering from airsickness.
 The flight was resumed after the child had recovered.
 Marden closed on 24 June 1935, and the land then reverted to farmland.
 A RAF wireless station was based on the site during the Second World War.
 The last aircraft to land at Marden was on 10 October 1940, during the Battle of Britain, when a Hawker Hurricane of 253 Squadron made a forced landing and overturned, the pilot escaping with a cut thumb.

+Marden Airfield was active again from the mid-1980s until 1998 and was home to a small collection of vintage De Havilland aeroplanes owned by Roger Twisleton-Wykeham-Fiennes who lived at Great Pagehurst on a site adjacent the former Marden Airfield.
+Due to hangarage space he rotated his collection between Marden and Headcorn Aerodrome; Fiennes collection of aeroplanes included: De Havilland DH.82 Tiger Moth G-BALX; De Havilland DH.83 Fox Moth G-ACDD (ZK-AEK, C-FYPM); De Havilland DH.87 Hornet Moth G-ADNE; Jodel D.140 Mousquetaire G-TOAD.

+Roger Fiennes disappeared over the English Channel on 19 April 1998 while flying from Dieppe to Headcorn Aerodrome.
+Neither Fiennes nor the wreckage of his Tiger Moth G-BALX were ever found, following his disappearance all flying at Marden Airfield ceased.